-The most effective initial action is to raise your concerns with the board, either by scheduling a meeting with the board, or by speaking up at a regular HOA meeting.
+The most effective initial action is to raise your concerns with the board, either by scheduling a special meeting with it, or by speaking up at a regular HOA meeting.
 Most HOAs are required to hold regular meetings and must allow homeowner attendance and comments.
 It's vitally important to remain civil when voicing your concerns about a board member, and to ensure you make no public accusations or false statements.
 Present only the facts, and do so in a calm, reasonable manner.

 If possible, propose ways for the HOA to address your concerns.
-For example, if you believe a board member "has it out for you" because of a personal dispute between you, request that the board member abstain from voting in any matter specifically relating to you (such as an HOA vote on whether to enforce an HOA rule against you).
+For example, if you believe a board member "has it in for you" because of a personal dispute, request that the board member abstain from voting in any matter specifically relating to you (such as an HOA vote on whether to enforce an HOA rule against you).

 If attending an HOA or board meeting is ineffective, or not an option for fear of a hostile reaction, check your state's laws and your HOA governing documents to find out if you have a legal basis to demand the board member's removal.

 Some state laws call for automatic removal of a board member in certain circumstances.
-For example, under the recall provisions of the Florida Condominium Act (Florida Statutes §718.112(2)(d)&(o)), an HOA board member is removed automatically if convicted of a felony, charged with felony theft or embezzlement of HOA funds, or is more than ninety days delinquent in paying HOA dues.
+For example, under the recall provisions of the Florida Condominium Act (Florida Statutes §§ 718.112(2)(d) and (o)), an HOA board member is removed automatically if convicted of a felony, charged with felony theft or embezzlement of HOA funds, or is delinquent in paying HOA dues.

-Although HOA boards do not typically have the right to vote a member off the board (this usually requires the vote of all HOA members, as discussed below), HOA boards usually have the power to remove an officer, such as the president, vice president, or treasurer.
+Although HOA boards do not typically have the right to vote a member off the board themselves (it usually requires the vote of all HOA members, as discussed below), they do usually have the power to remove an officer, such as the president, vice president, or treasurer.
 Typically this takes a board's majority vote.
 The HOA's bylaws usually determine the board's power to remove officers.

-Another option, but possibly the most difficult, is to vote a member off the board.
-The procedures required for removing a board member vary, and again depend on the applicable state law and governing documents.
-Typically this is a last resort, since the process is usually complicated, lengthy, and can get expensive.
+Another option, but possibly the most difficult, is to hold a vote to remove the member from the board.
+The procedures required for this will again depend on the applicable state law and governing documents.
+Typically this is a last resort, since the process is usually complicated, lengthy, and potentially expensive.